How to number invoices: Learn how to assign invoice numbers

 With overseas customers, getting paid in a different currency can slow the process down.
 With Wise Business, though, your customers can pay in their local currency, taking the hassle (and cost) out of needing to convert before paying.

-You can receive the payment in one stress-free multicurrency account.
+You can receive the payment in one stress-free account that holds multiple currencies.

 Use Wise Business to get paid with ease